Site Wind Right

 The Site Wind Right Map

-To help accelerate the deployment of wind energy in a way that helps people and nature thrive, The Nature Conservancy is providing the Site Wind Right map now!
+To help accelerate the deployment of wind energy in a way that helps people and nature thrive, The Nature Conservancy is providing the award-winning Site Wind Right map now!
 This interactive online map uses GIS technology and pulls from more than 100 data sets on wind resources, wildlife habitat, current land use and infrastructure to help inform siting decisions across 17 states in the Central United States (download the data below).

 By using Site Wind Right early in the process, developers, utilities, power-purchasers and agencies can help save time and money by highlighting areas with the lowest potential for conflict.